In today’s global marketplace, competition and state aid law plays a crucial role. The risk of falling foul of the rules has never been so high.

 Competition authorities are increasingly involved in protecting markets and competition through merger control, looking at whether an acquisition may pose a risk of anti-competitive effects or actually has that effect.
 Early consideration of these issues can influence deal structure and risk sharing as well as other transaction terms such as price.

-Brexit will leave EU and UK competition law largely unchanged.
-We have extensive experience of handling legal issues relating to these two regimes.
+We have extensive experience of handling legal issues relating to EU and UK competition law regimes.
 Known for our fast response and pragmatic approach, our expert team can help protect business interests and minimise reputational damage in the event of any compliance challenges, investigations or dawn raids related to the competition regime.

 We regularly advise on: